tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Closures

 Functions can be nested inside other function definitions and can access variables from the enclosing scope.
-A function and the set of variables it accesses from its enclosing scope is called a closure.
+A function and the set of variables it accesses from its enclosing scope is called a *closure*.
+Variables from the enclosing scope that are accessed by the closure are said to be *captured* by the closure.
 You can also have a function that creates and returns a closure that can be applied later.

 ```javascript
 function add(x) {